 Pros and cons of live food

 You choose whether or not you want to feed your crested gecko live food.
-There are both benefits and drawbacks on feeding live food:
+There are both benefits and drawbacks to feeding live food:

 Alternative to live food

-If you keep live food to feed to your crested gecko you will need to keep them in a container and feed them (gut-load) and dust them (with vitamins and minerals).
+If you keep live food to feed your crested gecko, you will need to keep them in a container, feed them (gut-load), and dust them (with vitamins and minerals).

 You might not want to have the time, space, or interest to keep crickets or other insects in your home.
-A good alternative to live food is freeze-dried or canned insects and worms.
+An excellent alternative to live food is freeze-dried or canned insects and worms.
 They are ready to feed to your crested gecko and last longer than live food.

 Recommended Crested Gecko Food

 Different brands have meal replacement powder in their product range.
 The most popular brands are by far Repashy and Pangea.
 In recent years, I see that most crested gecko owners feed Pangea to their crested geckos.